 The Company's license agreement with Antares Pharma, Inc. required the Company to make a \$1.0 million upfront payment to Antares.
-The Company expects to fund the development of the products, make milestone payments and once regulatory approval to market is received, pay royalties on the sales of products.
+The Company expects to fund the development of the products, has made and will continue to make milestone payments and once regulatory approval to market is received, pay royalties on the sales of products.